Ewelina1991/hello-word/README.md

 # hello-word

 Hello word.
-It is my first project in GIT
+It is my first project in GIT.
+That's all for today.